rwxrob/zet/20210902010351/README.md

 path, within certain boundaries to keep things from getting really crazy.

-Each knowledge node has a set of objectives summarized at the top.
-Objectives are always worded in such as way that that is you can answer "yes, I can do this" you pass.
-This helps with self-assessment, which is itself a skill that takes practice to master.
-You might even actually write out your responses or just speak them back to yourself (or your rubber duck).

 > 💬
 > Other, kitschier terms were considered and abandoned including
 > 'mission', 'quest', 'challenge', and 'achievement' which I might still